codepath/android_guides/Using-Android-Studio.md

-If you find yourself highly dissatisfied with developing with Eclipse (i.e. having to restart whenever recompiles somehow don't work, too many window panes to find, etc.), you may wish to download a copy of Android Studio (http://developer.android.com/sdk/installing/studio.html).
+If you find yourself highly dissatisfied with developing with Eclipse (i.e. having to restart whenever recompiles somehow don't work, too many window panes to find, poor XML editing/validation, etc.), you may wish to download a copy of Android Studio (http://developer.android.com/sdk/installing/studio.html).
 It currently is alpha and there are updates to the IDE every week, so be forewarned.

 ## Migrating from Eclipse